Theory, Analysis, and Best Practices for Sigmoid Self-Attention: Details of FlashSigmoid

+Although \textsc{FlashSigmoid} kernels lead to speed-ups in inference and training for both H100 and A100 GPUs, we observe that the kernel timing speed-ups on A100 are not uniform across sequence lengths: for a small subset of these, our kernel provides significantly lower speed-up compared to the overall trend for other sequence lengths.
+Ideally, the implementation of attention mechanisms should not assume any information on the token count in input, and it is then desirable to have uniform speed-ups across all input lengths.
+Here, we show that this is achievable by simply updating the block shape information in \textsc{FlashSigmoid} to values that are different than those in \textsc{FlashAttention2}.
+The implementation of \textsc{FlashAttention2} is templated according to block shapes, grid shapes, and other kernel launch parameters.
 Note that \textsc{FlashAttention2} provides various tailored implementations, optimized for different input shapes (e.g., different ranges of feature dimension per head), input types (e.g., causal attention vs. self-attention, ALiBi vs. no ALiBi in attention, etc.), and GPU types (e.g., A100 vs. H100 via checking shared memory size on GPUs).
 This is achieved by opportunely selecting the kernel template parameters defining block shapes, grid shapes, and other kernel launch parameters for parallel computation on GPUs.
 In our case, we create a variant of \textsc{FlashSigmoid}, denoted by $\textsc{FlashSigmoid}^{\dagger}$, where we update the block sizes for query and key tensors from $\left(B_r, B_c\right) = \left(128, 128\right)$ of \textsc{FlashSigmoid} to $\left(B_r, B_c\right) = \left(128, 64\right)$ of $\textsc{FlashSigmoid}^{\dagger}$ \emph{only} for our input setting (template with features per head being $64$).